-Eventually the back will look like this:
+Eventually, the back will look something like this…

 And hooray, the front will look this!

 A minor point but it’s really handy to add a loop to your wreath to make it easier to hang.
 We do this by plaiting hessian strands and stapling the plait in a loop shape to the back of the wreath like below.
-You can use twine, ribbon or something more decorative as well!
+You can use twine, ribbon or something more decorative as well.